Unable to install Windows 7 through USB, getting this error message:

 Note: If the Windows installation media is in the CD/DVD drive, you can safely remove it for this

 It seems, there are lots of peoples that have Windows 7 not supported chipset computers, who are unable to install Windows 7 through USB.
 And the reason this happens because some computer’s motherboard uses different USB controller chipsets, that windows 7 doesn’t recognize.
 In this case, you have to install USB drivers manually in order to see your hard drive.
-So, here we’ll give you the complete guide on how to fix “A required CD/DVD drive device driver is missing” error.
-This is very simple.
-Let me show you how you do it.
+So, here we’ll give you the complete guide on error message “A required CD/DVD drive device driver is missing”.

 This message will not come up if you install Windows 7 from the DVD.
 This only happens if you install Windows 7 through USB.

 To fix this, Motherboard manufacturers have released a free utility that will modify Windows 7 bootable installation USB drive and add the necessary drivers to you your USB.

 If you are facing this (error: A required CD/DVD drive device driver is missing) problem while installing Windows, then this article is for you.
 Please read the article carefully from start to end.
-You’ll get the solution to fix this problem.
-Here we’ll discuss the solution and cause.
 First of all, let’s know the root cause of this problem.

 We are getting this problem because of the computer where you are installing Windows 7 has the latest (New Generation) motherboard and USB 3.0 ports.
 And all you know that the Windows 7 is a very old one (supported USB 2.0 ports).
 Means, there is miss-compatibility of the USB drivers with each other.
 You are getting this problem only when you install Windows 7 through USB.
 If you are doing this through CD, then you won’t face this problem.

 What you need to do is, you need to put the USB 3.0 drivers on your Windows 7 Bootable USB drive so that computer will recognize it.
 We are going to explain how to do it.
 Please follow the following steps.